Graduate Program

 How many students do you admit each year?

-• The number of students we admit varies every year.
-We typically provide funding for about five students each year but the total number of students we admit may be slightly higher.
+- The number of students we admit varies every year.
+We typically provide funding for about six to ten students each year but the total number of students we admit may be slightly higher.

 How long does the typical student take to complete the M.S. program?
 The Ph.D. program?

-• Depending on a student’s specialty area and research interests, the typical M.S. student will take 2 to 2 ½ years to complete their studies.
+- Depending on a student’s specialty area and research interests, the typical M.S. student will take 2 years to complete their studies.
 Ph.D. students will average between 4 to 5 years to finish our program.

 What kind of job can I expect to get after graduation?